ochagwu1/alx-zero_day/0x03-git/README.md

-they say it can't be empty
+they say it can't be empty so we write`